kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Elara peers at it.
 “Oh, Scanlan again.
 So popular… I’ll have a following like that someday.”
 She winks.

 Whisper sniffs disdainfully.
-“More useful than poetry, perhaps,” she eyes the silk rope with interest.
+“More useful than poetry, perhaps.”
+She eyes the silk rope with interest.

 “Miner’s pick?”
 Halite rumbles, taking the tool from the crate and testing its weight.
 “Could be useful.”